app-insights-php/.github/profile/README.md

 > on hold.
 Please consider using other solutions.

 If anyone would be interested in taking over maintenance, please reach out to contact@norbert.tech

+I'm going to archive all repositories on Feb 1st, 2024.